jcolag/entropy-arbitrage/2026-02-08-negro-our-history.md

 - A 1712 slave revolt in New York City nearly burned the city to the ground.
 - Other revolts occurred South Carolina, Virginia, Boston, Georgia, on slave ships, and more.
 - After a 1741 slave revolt in New York, the city burned thirteen participants alive, hanged eighteen, and dumped eighty on a ship, with a random smattering of other executions.
-- The [Somerset decision](https://en.wikipedia.org/wiki/Somerset_v_Stewart) hinted at the possibility of abolition.
+- The {% wiki Somerset_v_Stewart|Somerset decision|en %} hinted at the possibility of abolition.
-- "Probably"---his word, not mine---some slaves from the [1619 group](https://en.wikipedia.org/wiki/The_1619_Project) became so successful that they owned plantations and slaves.
+- "Probably"---his word, not mine---some slaves from the {% wiki The_1619_Project|1619 group|en %} became so successful that they owned plantations and slaves.
 - Underground education began to prepare slaves for the abolition of slavery.
 - The rise of harsh punishment for runaway slaves.
 - States ban intermarriage between racial groups, with more harsh but unequal punishment.